LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/delegate_message_1.rst.txt

    [Object::Message]
    [{Proxy}::Message]

-This control construct allows the programmer to send a message to an object while preserving the original sender.
+This control construct allows the programmer to send a message to an object while preserving the original sender and meta-call context.
 It is mainly used in the definition of object handlers for unknown messages.
 This functionality is usually known as *delegation* but be aware that this is an overloaded word that can mean different things in different object-oriented programming languages.